AI Trends 2026: 9 Shifts Changing Work & Home

 Trend 5: AI agents running entire departments

 Agents coordinate end-to-end processes across functions, with humans supervising outcomes rather than executing every task.
 Mainstream is still a few years out.
 First we need a high-profile proof of concept that survives audit, risk, and operational messiness.
 This year, the credible signal is narrower agent deployments: specific workflows, explicit boundaries, measurable KPIs.
+By “agentic workflows” I mean systems that can plan a sequence of steps and take tool actions, within explicit boundaries, to complete a task.
 “Entire departments” comes later, once governance and integration maturity catch up.

 Trend 6: Household AI robots